appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-sign.md

 | `$AC_V2_SIGN` | Defaults to false.
 Set true if the signature should be done using apksigner instead of jarsigner.
 For more information, [Apps targeting Android 11 require APK Signature Scheme v2](https://developer.android.com/about/versions/11/behavior-changes-11#minimum-signature-scheme). | Optional |

 ### Output Variables

-The outputs that can result from the operation of this component are listed as follows.
+The output(s) resulting from the operation of this component are as follows:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/android-workflow-components-android-sign_2.png' alt="image2" />